ardowney/Masters_thesis/README.md

 ### script name and function:

 particle size:
-- cut_loop.sh
-Unix shell script organizing raw data from the instrument. transforms proprietary file extension to flat text file (.txt) and sends to a new organized directory.
+- cut_loop.sh - Unix shell script organizing raw data from the instrument. transforms proprietary file extension to flat text file (.txt) and sends to a new organized directory.

-- Particle size.R
-applies particle size bins from the instrument to the organized data created by cut_loop.sh.
+- Particle size.R - Applies particle size bins from the instrument to the organized data created by cut_loop.sh.

-- Averaging_script.R
-takes the average of the three replicates ran for each subsample.
+- Averaging_script.R - Takes the average of the three replicates ran for each subsample.

 Fluorescence data:
-- Scatter_code.R
-plots EEM data stored as a csv.
+- Scatter_code.R - Plots EEM data stored as a csv.
 Removes 15 nm 1st and 2nd order Rayleigh scattering.
 Smooths the EEM by interpreting intensity through the Rayleigh regions.
 Sends corrected files to a modified csv file.

-- Percent_function.R
-normalizes corrected EEM to the max intensity of each scan.
+- Percent_function.R - Normalizes corrected EEM to the max intensity of each scan.

 PARAFAC model:
-- Model_functions.R
-Functions needed to run the PARAFAC model
+- Model_functions.R - Functions needed to run the PARAFAC model

-- PARAFAC_code.R
-script for creating 2-7 component models using user defined EEM data.
+- PARAFAC_code.R - Script for creating 2-7 component models using user defined EEM data.

 PCA:
-- PCA.R
-creates PCA output for user defined data.
+- PCA.R - Creates PCA output for user defined data.
 Outputs include biplots, variance plots, eigenvalues, and standard PCA scatter plots.

 Pearson Correlation Matrix:
-- Cor_matrix_function.R
-creates correlation matrix with R and p values exported to a csv file.
+- Cor_matrix_function.R - Creates correlation matrix with R and p values exported to a csv file.
 R values and p values plots are included within the code.